dinner-group/cookbook/Python.md

 -----

 Numba takes a subset of Python code and makes it run faster.
 It is useful for numerical, loop-heavy code that you would typically write in a low-level language.

+Jax
+---
+[Jax](https://jax.readthedocs.io/en/latest/#) is a library which combines vectorization, just-in-time compilation (including on GPUs!) and autograd.
+It's primarily used in machine learning contexts for the autograd capabilities, but it has the great benefit of also being able to compile high-level Python code (unlike Numba, which mostly only works for numerical methods) for high performance.

 Parallelization and Concurrency
 ===============================